-The IFCN supports a Visiting Professor Program, which all IFCN Societies can apply for.
+The IFCN supports a Visiting Professor Program, for which all IFCN Societies can apply.
 Please note that the request should not be for a single lecture only; several lectures and/or a workshop are anticipated.
-The proposal should include what the visiting professor may do (e.g., specific topics of interest) and the expected number of participants. .
+The proposal should include what the visiting professor may do (e.g., specific topics of interest) and the expected number of participants.
 The potential number of participants will be important in judging these requests, and requests from countries where clinical neurophysiology is developing will have preference.

-Officers and members of the Egyptian Society of Electrodiagnostic Medicine (ESEM) at the end of the very successful annual meeting on October 15th, 2016 in Alexandria with more than 100 participants from all Egypt.
-Prof. R Dengler (middle) was invited as guest speaker supported by the IFCN visiting professor program.
+Officers and members of the Egyptian Society of Electrodiagnostic Medicine (ESEM) at the end of the very successful annual meeting on October 15, 2016 in Alexandria with more than 100 participants from all Egypt.
+Prof. R. Dengler (middle) was invited as guest speaker supported by the IFCN visiting professor program.
 On his left sits Prof. Ibrahim Khalil, current president of the society.

 This photograph shows from left to right Dr. Hesham Nafea, Ass.
-Prof. Mye Basheer, Prof. R. Dengler and Prof. Ann Hanafy, Director of the Section “Clinical Neurophysiology” of Cairo University at the occasion of the scientific day of the Egyptian Clinical Neurophysiological Society on Oct .
-14th in Cairo.
-Prof. Dengler, member of the IFCN ExCo, was visiting this institution as it will become a clinical neurophysiology training center for English speaking young African Doctors supported by the IFCN Scholarship Program (see IFCN webpage).
+Prof. Mye Basheer, Prof. R. Dengler and Prof. Ann Hanafy, Director of the Section “Clinical Neurophysiology” of Cairo University at the occasion of the scientific day of the Egyptian Clinical Neurophysiological Society on October 14 in Cairo.
+Prof. Dengler, member of the IFCN ExCo, was visiting this institution as it will become a clinical neurophysiology training center for English speaking young African Doctors supported by the IFCN Scholarship Program.

 Prof. Dengler with part of the faculty and some participants